 Post-Traumatic Stress Disorder (PTSD)

-Post-Traumatic Stress Disorder (PTSD) or also called Post-Traumatic Stress Syndrome (PTSS) is a collective name given to an array of symptoms resulting from exposure to a traumatic event.
+Post-Traumatic Stress Disorder (PTSD), also called Post-Traumatic Stress Syndrome (PTSS), is a collective name given to an array of symptoms resulting from exposure to a traumatic event.

 An intense or unexpected event accompanied by overwhelming feelings of helplessness can leave a person in shock.
-If this shock or, put more specifically, ‘freeze’ response persists after the event we could conclude that the person in question suffers from Post-Traumatic Stress Disorder.
-The nervous system has been unable to regulate itself back to a normal range of health or homeostasis.
+If this shock, or put more specifically, “freeze” response persists after the event, we can conclude that the person in question suffers from Post-Traumatic Stress Disorder; that is, the nervous system has been unable to regulate itself back to a normal range of health or homeostasis.